 Throttle response is smooth and the power instant, which is useful when you are in need of an extra little punch.
 There’s an increase in low to mid-range torque, compared to its predecessor, so it’s quicker to get up to speed.

 A Euro5 version is on the way for 2021, with deliveries starting in September.

 The Burgman range has been around since 1998 so there should be no issues with reliability.
 However, previous models have suffered from problems with corrosion, so maintenance through winter months is key.

-We've got two Suzuki Burgman 400 owners' reviews on the site, with an overall score of 4 out of 5 stars.
+Our Suzuki Burgman 400 owners' reviews have a good score for reliability.
 There are a few tips there for luggage and equipment add-ons, too.